 I happen to have an extensive collection of paper ephemera, including old labels, but for this project I selected several from The Graphics Fairy, a blog that provides a new graphic image every day for readers to download and use in their art.

 I just clicked on “Advertising” and “Labels” categories in the sidebar and found several great examples for this project.

 To ensure that your graphic images won't smear when they get the Mod Podge treatment, they must be copied with a color laser printer.
 Or if an ink jet printer is used, sprayed with a fixative that you can buy at any craft or art supply store.

 I tried to select items to put in my jars that would compliment them.
 I chose peacock feathers for the large apothecary jar, coffee beans for the jar with the coffee label, and spools of thread for two of my other jars.
-I added a little ribbon here and there for extra embellishment.
+I added a little ribbon here and there on my vintage bottles for extra embellishment.